Elizabeth Montagu, Duchess of Manchester

 Sir Joshua Reynolds painted the duchess, along with her son George, Viscount Mandeville, in about 1766.
 The duchess was herself an amateur artist, whose pocket book is held by the Royal Academy of Arts in London.

+The Duchess of Manchester at one time snobbishly refused to speak to the French actor Monsieur Tessier because he earned his living, the Duchess of Devonshire was dismayed at the duchess's snobbery and pointedly danced with him at Almack's ball.

-The duke died in 1788, following which his widow received an annual pension of £3000, as officialcompensation for the loss of his income as Collector of Customs.
+The duke died in 1788, following which his widow received an annual pension of £3000, as official compensation for the loss of his income as Collector of Customs.

 The dowager duchess died at her home in Berkeley Square, London, in 1832, in her 92nd year, and was buried at Kimbolton.